CryptoRPG/CryptoRPG/README.md

 Range: `0-99%`

+A quest's success odds determines the probability of successful completion with the assembled hero squad.
 A 1% risk edge is always kept to encourage fun, and to avoid guaranteed rewards.
 Once a quest is completed, it cannot be accessed again by the same player.
 The formula to calculating the quest's success odds (in percentage) is provided below:

 ```
 questSuccessOdds = 100 - abs(floor[squad.power / mobs.power] * 100) + squad.luck